 Our main results from this study are as follows.

-The broadband spectrum up to $78$ keV in the HIMS can be described with models having two different Comptonizing regions, with the electron distribution being predominantly thermal or Maxwellian.
-We did not notice any contribution from the non-thermal electron population in the spectral data up to 78 keV in the HIMS.
-The disk-corona geometry of Swift~J1727.8--1613 shows strong similarity with that of GX~339--4 in the HIMS \citep{Chand2024ApJ...972...20C}.
+The broadband spectrum up to $78$ keV in HIMS can be described by models with two Comptonizing regions, in which the electron distribution is predominantly thermal (Maxwellian).
+We did not observe any contribution from the non-thermal electron population in the HIMS spectral data up to 78 keV.
+The disk-corona geometry of Swift~J1727.8--1613 shows substantial similarity with that of GX~339--4 in the HIMS \citep{Chand2024ApJ...972...20C}.

 The contributions from the non-thermal electron distribution become significant above 100 keV, where a weak hard X-ray tail is observed.
-The shape of this tail can be satisfactorily described considering a hybrid electron distribution in the corona, where the electrons are thermally populated up to a certain energy, and then become non-thermal beyond the thermal cutoff.
+The shape of this tail can be satisfactorily described considering a hybrid electron distribution in the corona, where the electrons are thermally populated up to a specific energy, and then become non-thermal beyond the thermal cutoff.

-The low electron temperature of the hard Comptonizing region could result from the energy balance within the hot flow or the efficient cooling by synchrotron photons produced by a hybrid electron plasma, which can prevent the electrons from reaching higher temperatures.
+The low electron temperature in the hard Comptonizing region could result from an energy balance within the hot flow or from efficient cooling by synchrotron photons produced by a hybrid electron plasma, which can prevent electrons from reaching higher temperatures.

-We find from the reflection spectroscopy that the accretion disk is likely to be truncated away by at least $33~r_{\rm{g}}$ from the ISCO in the HIMS, which also shows close agreement with the values estimated from modeling the disk continuum.
-The truncated disk scenario matches well with previous results reported for the bright LHS of other low-mass BHXRBs under the framework of dual Comptonizing regions \citep{Zdziarski2021ApJ...909L...9Z, Banerjee2024ApJ...964..189B, Chand2024ApJ...972...20C}.
+We find from reflection spectroscopy that the accretion disk is likely truncated by at least $33 r_{\rm{g}}$ from the ISCO in the HIMS, which also agrees closely with values estimated from modeling the disk continuum.
+The truncated disk scenario is consistent with previous results for the bright LHS of other low-mass BHXRBs within the framework of dual Comptonizing regions \citep{Zdziarski2021ApJ...909L...9Z, Banerjee2024ApJ...964..189B, Chand2024ApJ...972...20C}.

-The source exhibits a transition to the SIMS during Obs2 from the HIMS in Obs1 with an elevated disk temperature and a relatively steeper photon index.
-Unlike in the HIMS, the requirement of a single Comptonizing region to describe the broadband spectrum in the SIMS suggests a significant change in the coronal geometry across the state transition.
-This interpretation is further supported by the disk reaching relatively closer to the ISCO and a significant increase in the QPO frequency during the SIMS.
+The source transitions from HIMS in Obs1 to SIMS in Obs2, with an elevated disk temperature and a relatively steeper photon index.
+Unlike in HIMS, the requirement for a single Comptonizing region to describe the broadband spectrum in SIMS suggests a significant change in coronal geometry across the state transition.
+This interpretation is further supported by the disk's approach to the ISCO and by a substantial increase in the QPO frequency during the SIMS.
 However, the lack of high-energy data prevents us from probing the existence of a hard X-ray tail that may originate from the acceleration of a non-thermal electron population.